husnejahan/cloud-annotations-cli/README.md

 Usage: cacli <command>

 where <command> is one of:
-    init         Interactively create a config.yaml file
-    train        Start a training run
-    monitor      Monitor the progress of a training run (alias: watch) stop         Stop a training run
-    list         List all training runs
-    download     Download a trained model
+  init         Interactively create a config.yaml file train        Start a training run monitor      Monitor the progress of a training run (alias: watch) list         List all training runs download     Download a trained model

 cacli <cmd> -h     quick help on <cmd>
 ```